Affiliate marketing tips for more sales

 Sounds pretty great, right?
 It is!

-And it’s usually the very first way most bloggers begin monetizing their blogs.
-To learn the basics, you can take this free affiliate marketing course.
+Affiliate marketing is usually the very first way most bloggers begin monetizing their blogs.
+If you’re on a tight budget and want to learn the basics, you can take this free affiliate marketing course.

 But first, read on to understand how you can maximize your affiliate marketing efforts once you’ve got a good grasp of how it all works.